amarmesic/windows-phone-navigation-drawer/README.md

 ### 1. Properties

-* IsDrawerOpened - returns true if drawer opened, else returns false
+* IsDrawerOpened - returns true if drawer opened, else returns false.

 ### 2. Methods

+* InitializeDrawerLayout - initializes the drawer layout.
+Method must be called inside constructor.

-* OpenDrawer - opens the navigation drawer
+* OpenDrawer - opens the navigation drawer.

-* CloseDrawer - closes the navigation drawer
+* CloseDrawer - closes the navigation drawer.

 ### 3. Events
 Drawer Layout raises two (self explanatory) events:

-1. DrawerOpened - raised when you swipe the drawer to the right or call OpenDrawer
+1. DrawerOpened - raised when you swipe the drawer to the right or call OpenDrawer.

-2. DrawerClosed - raises when you swipe the drawer to the left or call CloseDrawer
+2. DrawerClosed - raises when you swipe the drawer to the left or call CloseDrawer.

 ### Demo & Tutorial